Great

 one of the best sermons I've ever heard in my life, over and over

-'A Christmas Carol,' it simply makes a lot of sense to donate my time
+Christmas Carol, it simply makes a lot of sense to use my time

 and talents to benefit others through dramatic readings of this